 While hedonic well-being, regardless of how it is measured, forms the core component of worker well-being, empirical research increasingly shows that achieving 'the good working life' is perceived to involve more than just a pleasurable existence.
 There is growing acknowledgement of the need to explicitly include eudemonic and psychosocial components in the worker well-being model (Martela & Sheldon, 2019).
 It is not enough for workers to feel happy and satisfied at work.
-They also need to feel that they have some input and control over their work (Ryff, 1989), that they are performing meaningful work for and with people they like (Baumeister & Leary, 1995; Pavot, Diener & Fujita, 1990) and that they are on a path to personal growth (Deci & Ryan, 2008; Graham & Nikolova, 2015; Ryan et al., 2008).
+They also need to feel that they have some input and control over their work (Ryff, 1989), that they are performing meaningful work for and with people they like (Baumeister & Leary, 1995) and that they are on a path to personal growth (Deci & Ryan, 2008; Graham & Nikolova, 2015).
 While hedonic worker well-being comprises workers' cognitive and affective evaluation of their experiences at work, eudemonic worker well-being draws heavily on self-determination theory (Deci & Ryan, 1995; Ryan & Deci, 2000) and reflects workers' subjective evaluation of their capacity to maximise their potential and 'flourish' at work (Bartels, Peterson & Reina, 2019; Steger et al., 2012).
-This Aristotelian notion of eudemonic well-being as a life lived to its full potential, taken together with hedonic well-being, comprises total worker well-being.
+This Aristotelian notion of eudemonic wellbeing as a life lived to its full potential, taken together with hedonic well-being, comprises total worker well-being.

 While a multidimensional, expanded conceptualisation of well-being is increasingly becoming the norm, its measurement remains controversial.
 The argument that hedonia and eudaimonia are independent factors rests largely on the argument that it is possible to experience one without the other.
 However, the fact that eudemonic and hedonic measures are typically moderately to highly correlated, raises questions about discriminant validity of two-factor model of subjective well-being and about the value-add of measuring both constructs separately (Disabato et al., 2016).
-While an all-encompassing measure of eudemonic worker well-being unfortunately does not currently exist, eudemonic well-being is typically captured using survey questions which probe respondents' beliefs around the extent to which their jobs are meaningful, positively challenge them and allow them to master new skills.
-Although multiple 'versions' of eudemonic well-being abound, Martela & Sheldon's (2019) meta-analysis reveals that two of the most widely used eudaimonia conceptualisations involve firstly, the extent to which workers experience a strong sense of positive engagement or motivation at work and secondly the extent to which workers feel that their innate psychological needs to feel socially connected, competent and autonomous are being adequately met at work.
-I therefore use both of these measures as proxies for eudemonic well-being as a whole in this study.
+While an all-encompassing measure of eudemonic worker well-being unfortunately does not currently exist, eudemonic well-being is typically captured using survey questions which probe respondents' beliefs around the extent to which their jobs are meaningful,